Idukki

 How to run a UGC hashtag campaign that actually produces usable content

-Why most UGC campaigns produce unusable content
+Why do most UGC campaigns produce unusable content?

-Designing a campaign that produces usable UGC
+How do I design a campaign that produces usable UGC?

 1. 1Set the brief: tell customers exactly what to show: the product in use, a specific scene, a before/after.
 Specific prompts produce usable content; "share your style" does not.